NEWFOUNDLAND PONY CONSERVANCY CENTER

 • Some ponies are mild to drastic color changers, changing colors from season to season.
 Examples include appearing black during the winter and blue roan in the summer, or chestnut in winter and red roan in summer.

-The Pony is often referred to as the "Poor Man's Horse" - we prefer to think of it as "economic".
+The Newfoundland Pony is often referred to as the "Poor Man's Horse" - we prefer to think of it as "economic".
 These ponies thrive as backyard ponies.
-They are multi-purpose, and can do anything from working hard, to taking the kids to school.
+They are multi-purpose, and can do anything.
 Oh, and did we mention some of them even like boat rides?

-Video credit to Twillingate Tours: This is our stallion, Ammy's, full brother.
+Video credit to Twillingate Tours: This is our stallion Ammy's full brother.
 This is what we mean when we say the pony has adapted to life in Newfoundland.
-Can you imagine any other pony or horse hopping into a boat like that with only a halter and lead rope?
+Can you imagine any other pony or horse hopping into a boat like that?

-• Hardy - capable of hard work as well as play, they can pull heavy loads, and handle both adult and children riders.
+• Hardy - capable of hard work as well as play, Newfoundland Ponies are used for anything from pulling heavy loads, to handling both adult and child riders.

 • Docile and social (including the stallions) - they are often said to be more dog-like in their personality.